 Service Management, Tourism - Master of Science programme

-The tourism industry is one of the fastest growing industries where committed individuals who can develop and lead service operations are in high demand.
-With a Master’s in Service Management, Tourism, you will get in-depth knowledge about the international tourism industry from a multi-disciplinary perspective that combine elements of management, marketing, social sciences and humanities.
-You will also gain deeper knowledge of strategic management, planning, project management, and entrepreneurship.
+The tourism industry is one of the fastest growing industries.
+Committed individuals who can develop and lead service operations are in high demand.
+The specialisation in Tourism is aimed at those with career ambitions in the tourism industry with the entire world as their field of work.
+Tourism is studied from a multi-disciplinary perspective combining elements of management, marketing, social sciences and humanities.
+You will gain deeper knowledge of strategic management, value creation, and project management.

-After graduation you will be able to independently and strategically develop and lead service operations in the tourism industry.
-Graduates will be able to work as managers, analysts, consultants or researchers in the event, tourism, travel, transport and hotel industries.
+After graduation, you will be able to independently and strategically develop and manage service operations in the tourism industry.
+Graduates will be able to work as managers, analysts, consultants or researchers in the events, tourism, travel, transport and hotel industries.

 More information can be found at http://www.ism.lu.se/master-to